cea-hpc/robinhood/web_gui/gui_v3/README.txt

 native syntax:

-<server-url>/api/: baseURL
+URL syntax: <server-url>/api/native/<table>/[field.operator[/operator...]]
 native: request type
-acct: table requested (acct, var or files) list of request / separated:
+<table>: table requested (acct, vars, files , entries or names)
+list of request / separated:
     *field.operator/operator_parameter
     *...
 operators:
     *group        -Group result
-    *max        -Get the max value when group is used *min        -Get the min value when group is used *count      -Get number of entries when group is used *avg        -Get average when group is used
+    *groupbytime  -Floor a value in seconds by hour/day/week/month/year and group *groupbylog2  -Floor(log2(value)) and group (return NULL if value is 0) *max          -Get the max value when group is used *min          -Get the min value when group is used *count        -Get number of entries when group is used *avg          -Get average when group is used
     *sum          -Get sum when group is used
+    *concat       -Concat string
     *remove       -Hide field from result
-    *filter     -Filter result with sql "LIKE" (mandatory parameter, wildcard: *) *nfilter    -Filter result with sql "NOT LIKE" (mandatory parameter, wildcard: *) *equal      -Filter result with sql "=" (mandatory parameter) *less       -Filter result with sql "<" (mandatory parameter) *bigger     -Filter result with sql ">" (mandatory parameter) *soundslike -Filter result with sql "SOUNDS LIKE" (mandatory parameter)
+    *filter       -Filter result with sql "LIKE" (mandatory parameter, wildcard: *) *nfilter      -Filter result with sql "NOT LIKE" (mandatory parameter, wildcard: *) *equal        -Filter result with sql "=" (mandatory parameter) *less         -Filter result with sql "<" (mandatory parameter) *bigger       -Filter result with sql ">" (mandatory parameter) *soundslike   -Filter result with sql "SOUNDS LIKE" (mandatory parameters) *asc          -Sort asc by
+    *desc         -Sort desc by

+parameters:
+    *whitelist  -hide all field by default, you have to select them explicitly *limit/int  -Limit the number of results them

 <server-url>/api/native/acct request all the table:
 [